Read Write Inc. Support during closure

 Here we hope you will find everything you need to know about how the children in Foundation and Key Stage 1 are learning to read.
 If we have missed anything at all, please let us know.
 Mrs Gray is Phonics Lead at St Mary Magdalene so please feel free to see her at any time.

 The ability to read is within the reach of every child.
 The most direct route to reading for the vast majority of children is through systematically taught, ‘synthetic phonics’.
-At St Mary Magdalene a ‘phonics first’ approach to reading, where children learn to decode (read) and encode (spell) printed words quickly and fluently by blending and segmenting letter sounds.
+At St Mary Magdalene a ‘phonics first’ approach to reading is used, where children learn to decode (read) and encode (spell) printed words quickly and fluently by blending and segmenting letter sounds.
 Our teaching and learning follows the progression of Read Write Inc.

 We support the children’s application of phonics to their ‘Book Bag Books’ both in school and at home, in this way the children can apply and reinforce the phonics they have learnt until children are able to read with fluency and apply their knowledge of all the letter/sound patterns taught.